deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 <details>
 <summary><strong>Strategic Insights</strong></summary>

-1. North America offers a strong starting point due to high activity, particularly in the USA and Canada, with both large customer bases and deep engagement.
+1. `North America` offers a strong starting point due to high activity, particularly in the USA and Canada, with both large customer bases and deep engagement.
-2. Brazil and Germany stand out as valuable secondary markets, combining a growing customer base with solid revenue potential.
+2. `Brazil` and `Germany` stand out as valuable secondary markets, combining a growing customer base with solid revenue potential.
-3. Specific European cities like Prague and Berlin reveal niche but profitable audiences, making them ideal for exclusive or targeted events.
+3. Specific `European` cities like `Prague` and `Berlin` reveal niche but profitable audiences, making them ideal for exclusive or targeted events.
-4. Customers who purchase across multiple genres present an opportunity to promote exploratory or genre-mixed playlists, encouraging further engagement.
+4. Customers who purchase across `multiple genres` present an opportunity to promote `exploratory` or `genre-mixed playlists`, encouraging further engagement.
-5. Rock genre loyalty can support returning customer strategies, such as early announcements or priority ticketing for known fans.
+5. `Rock` genre loyalty can support returning customer strategies, such as `early announcements` or `priority ticketing` for known fans.
-6. High average revenue per track for Jazz and Classical points to the viability of premium or limited-edition offerings in select regions.
+6. High average revenue per track for `Jazz` and `Classical` points to the viability of premium or `limited-edition offerings` in select regions.
-7. High-value spenders like František Wichterlová and Luis Rojas highlight the importance of personalized incentives, even when purchase frequency is modest.
+7. High-value spenders like `František Wichterlová` and `Luis Rojas` highlight the importance of `personalized incentives`, even when purchase frequency is modest.

 </details>